isomerpages/moe-sembawangsec/_ccas/Clubs & Societies/InfoComm Club.md

 third_nav_title: Clubs & Societies
 variant: tiptap
 ---
-<p>The Infocomm Club is a CCA which plays an essential role in recording
+<p>The MediaComm Club is a CCA which plays an essential role in recording
 the school’s events and activities via videography.&nbsp; The club also aims to develop the videographic skills of the members by providing opportunities to gain exposure through competitions with other schools.</p>